Richard-Cao226/Unity-Fighting-Game/README.md

 # Unity-Fighting-Game
-A 2-Player Platform Fighting Game made in Unity and written in C#
+A 2-Player Platform Fighting Game made with Unity and written in C#